 McCall has a fabulous selection of shops, boutiques and art galleries to keep your arms full of purchases.
 Start by finding a hidden gem at a consignment or thrift store.
 Dandy Lion Consignment carries gently used women’s and children’s clothing while the MCPAWS Thrift Store and St. Luke’s McCall Auxiliary Thrift Store have a little bit of everything.
+For vintage home decor pieces and an eclectic mix of antiques, accessories, rugs, lighting and art, you won’t want to pass by Rustic Outlet.
 If you are after something that sparkles, McCall Jewelry Company is a must-stop.
 They carry unique pieces from both national and local artisans and you can also customize your own design.
 Next on our list is Bella Kitchen, where you can find everything the gourmet cook could ever need.
 Head upstairs to Second Story Consignment and forage through the small furniture, home décor pieces and home accessories.
 From here, walk 1 block east to Razzle Dazzle which offers fun shopping “within splashing distance of Payette Lake.”
 Candles, cards, home décor, local art work, vintage signs, and unique gifts abound in this quaint shop.
 End the day by getting your art fix at one of our outstanding galleries.
 The Barn Owl Books and Gifts carries an eclectic collection of books, games, and unique gifts while Gallery Fifty Five is an artist-owned gallery where local artists share their exquisite creations.
 For a change of pace, visit the Granite Mountain Gallery, a nature lovers’ candy store!

 Treat yourself to an indulgent day of relaxation and rejuvenation.
 Start with a spa treatment at Spa del Sol or Unwind Body Spa!
 Enjoy a relaxing massage, facial, or pedicure to erase stress and calm the spirit.
 The Cove also offers a unique indoor-outdoor saltwater immersion pool experience where the only requirement is “lounging and lollygagging.”
 If the entire family insists on tagging along on your spa day, take the troops on an adventure to one of the restorative hot springs in the area.
 Gold Fork Hot Springs located a short drive from Tamarack in Donnelly and has a series of pools in a range of temperatures for all comfort levels and is designed for serious lounging.
 Looking for a more remote location?
 We can’t get enough of Burgdorf Hot Springs.
 Accessible only by snowmobile in the winter (open to car traffic when the snow melts), this scenic pool is naturally maintained with a gravel bottom and fed by natural geothermal water with a temp of 100–113 degrees.
 You can even turn your soak into an overnight stay at one of the rustic cabins on site.